Afghanistan: Boris Johnson says he has full confidence in Dominic Raab

 - Published

-Boris Johnson says he "absolutely" has full confidence in his foreign secretary amid criticism of his decision not to call Afghan ministers over evacuating translators.
+Boris Johnson says he "absolutely" has full confidence in his foreign secretary amid criticism of Dominic Raab's decision not to call Afghan ministers over evacuating translators.

-Dominic Raab said he instead prioritised "security" at Kabul airport and "delegated" the call to a junior minister.
+Mr Raab said he instead prioritised "security" at Kabul airport and "delegated" the call to a junior minister.

 But that call did not happen due to the "deteriorating situation", he added.